VisDunneRight/rel-diag_mturk_analysis/readme.md

 # Setup instructions
 1. Clone the repo or otherwise download the files.

 1. `CD` to the repo directory.
 Create and activate a virtual environment for this project.
 You may need to modify the code you use depending on what Python you have installed and how your machine is configured.
+Note that the authors used Python 3.10.11 on Windows with the packages specified in `requirements.txt`.

 1. Run the setup commands below.